Chartered Physiotherapist | HCPC Registered | Fully Insured | CSP and ACPSEM Member

 COMPANY Director and Lead Physiotherapist

 Corinne is a Chartered Physiotherapist based in the UK and holds a BSc (Hons) degree in Physiotherapy from The University of Nottingham.
-Corinne is a keen sportsperson herself; her personal interest in this field is embodied by her passion for musculoskeletal and sports injuries work.
+Corinne is a keen sportsperson herself enjoying running, cycling, climbing and other outdoor pursuits.
+Her personal interest in this field is embodied by her passion for musculoskeletal and sports injuries work.

 - Acute and wilderness first aid

-For more information regarding tailored packages specific for your event, please contact us here.
+For more information regarding tailored packages specific for your event, please contact us.

-The view from my “Office” in Haputale, Sri Lanka.
-Rumble In The Jungle, 2017.
+The view from the “Office” in Haputale, Sri Lanka.
+Rumble In The Jungle.

 What are Physiotherapists?